 Well, recently i’ve been involved in discussions on this & wanted to post something to give others the heads up in case anyone else struggles with it.

 We cascade Apple Software Update Server (read: ASUS), from a Master Server on our WAN as per the post here.
 So once an update is downloaded to the Master ASUS, the Replica’s should just replicate the updates.

 This has worked great for a time, but we were missing some updates on a couple of servers.
 When looking in Server.app at the Software Update service it appeared that the missing updates status was “Waiting…”

 Below can be found more details on the issue and the resolution.

 By default Apple Software Update Server’s (READ: ASUS) sync daily with Apple at 3am.

 But this can be changed, & the below script can be ran to change the interval.
 You can change either the time of day the sync runs or change it to once a week.

-After migrating to a new Mac I was getting the errors below when launching iTunes;
+After migrating to a new Mac I was getting the errors above when launching iTunes.

 We set our Macs to require a password when woken from sleep or the screensaver.